 DAT for Guidance builds on previous work carried out by The Psychological Corporation into reliable and valid measures of individual aptitudes and the results have seen the development of a shorter battery of tests with new items and UK norms.

-DAT for Guidance assesses eight different types of ability, or aptitude, which can be related to success in different areas of employment.
+DAT for Guidance assesses six different types of ability, or aptitude, which can be related to success in different areas of employment.
 It is essentially a profiling instrument.
-Its co-standardised tests provide an eight-point profile which portrays relative strengths and weaknesses in an individual’s key aptitudes.
+Its co-standardised tests provide a six-point profile which portrays relative strengths and weaknesses in an individual’s key aptitudes.

 - Verbal Reasoning